 Using super() promotes code reuse and makes inheritance easier to maintain.

-Suggested Reading: Best Python Books For Beginners and Experts
+Suggested Reading: Best Python Books for Beginners to Advanced

-Python Code Interview Questions With Basic Programs & Examples You Must Practice
+Python Programs & Examples You Must Practice for Python Interviews

 Along with theory, practical coding knowledge plays a crucial role in technical interviews.
 The following Python coding interview questions in the form of programming challenges will help you test your problem-solving abilities, coding logic, and understanding of core Python concepts.